Crowdfunding in a Pandemic: $22M in Success and Best Practices for the Fall

 We recent reviewed many of these best practices for crowdfunding in a pandemic, and our new feature and technology roadmap in a webinar.
 You can watch the recording, or reach out to us directly to find out how you can transform donor engagement with better and more exciting crowdfunding.

-See RNL Crowdfunding Powered by ScaleFunder for yourself and why it is the leading crowdfunding platform for higher education fundraising.
+Find out how RNL ScaleFunder can power your crowdfunding and Giving Day campaigns to new heights.
+Ask for a guided demonstration and see why it is the leading crowdfunding platform for higher education fundraising.